davide-marino00/PBI_DOCS/refac.md

 			    )
 			)
 ```
 - **DAX Explanation (Generated):** This DAX code snippet is used to create a calculated column called 'GroupCat' in a data model, likely related to project management or timesheet tracking.
-Here's a breakdown of what it does in simple business terms:
+Here’s a breakdown of what it does in simple business terms:

+1. **Purpose**: The 'GroupCat' column categorizes projects based on whether they are linked to a specific group in a lookup table or if they are billable or unbillable.

-1. **Lookup for Group**: The code first checks if there is a corresponding 'Group' value in a lookup table (`lkp_Project`) for a specific project listed in the `vw_Timesheet` table.
-It does this using the `LOOKUPVALUE` function, which searches for the 'Group' based on the 'PROJECT' field.
+2. **Lookup for Group**:
+   - The code first checks if there is a corresponding group for the project listed in the `vw_Timesheet` table by looking it up in the `lkp_Project` table.

-2. **Check for Blank Values**: The `NOT(ISBLANK(...))` part checks if the result of the lookup is not blank.
-This means it verifies whether a valid 'Group' was found for the project.
+   - It uses the `LOOKUPVALUE` function to find the group associated with the project.
+If a group is found (i.e., it is not blank), it will return that group.

+3. **Conditional Logic**:
-3. **Return Group if Found**: If a valid 'Group' is found (i.e., the lookup is not blank), the code returns that 'Group' value.
+   - If a group is found (the result of the lookup is not blank), the 'GroupCat' column will take the value of that group.

-4. **Determine Billable Status**: If no 'Group' is found (the lookup is blank), the code then checks if the project is billable by looking at the `BillablePrj` field in the `vw_Timesheet` table.
-If `BillablePrj` equals 1, it indicates that the project is billable.
+   - If no group is found (the result of the lookup is blank), it checks if the project is billable by looking at the `BillablePrj` column in the `vw_Timesheet` table.

-5. **Return Billable or Unbillable**: If the project is billable, the code returns the string "Billable".
-If it is not billable (i.e., `BillablePrj` is not 1), it returns "Other Unbillable".

-### Summary:
-In summary, this DAX expression categorizes each project in the `vw_Timesheet` table into one of three categories:
-- It assigns the project to a specific 'Group' if that information is available.
+     - If `BillablePrj` equals 1 (indicating the project is billable), it assigns the category "Billable".
-- If no 'Group' is found, it checks if the project is billable and labels it as "Billable" or "Other Unbillable" accordingly.
+     - If `BillablePrj` does not equal 1 (indicating the project is unbillable), it assigns the category "Other Unbillable".

+4. **Outcome**:
+   - The final result is that each project in the `vw_Timesheet` table will be categorized as either a specific group (if applicable), "Billable", or "Other Unbillable".
+This helps in understanding the nature of each project in terms of its billing status and group association.

-This helps in organizing and analyzing projects based on their group affiliation and billing status, which is valuable for reporting and decision-making.
+In summary, this DAX expression effectively classifies projects into meaningful categories based on their group affiliation and billing status, which can be very useful for reporting and analysis in a business context.

 **`IsContractActive`** (`string`)